kaszarobert/vegas-regions-to-srt/README.md

 # Sony Vegas scripts for creating subtitles with Regions

 If you wish to use Regions to manage subtitles for your project instead of the built-in srt tool, then this is all you need.
-Create Markers to the desired time periods, type in the subtitle's text & export it to srt easily with these scripts.
+Create Regions to the desired time periods, type in the subtitle's text & export it to srt easily with these scripts.
 While using the built-in tool, I ran into problems using non-English letters for the subtitles.
-For me, it was easier to do the job with Markers.
+For me, it was easier to do the job with Regions.

 ## Usage:
 1. First detect which Sony Vegas version you have.
 With Sony Vegas 14, they introduced a new namespace (ScriptPortal.Vegas) and the older (Sony.Vegas) no longer works.